A Star Wars reboot: Maybe my vision isn't as crazy as it sounds

 Which is why a reboot is inevitable.

 Sacrilege, you say?
-In an era where everything is getting either a hard or soft reboot, from Total Recall to Spider-Man (twice), it's a wonder Star Wars has remained untouched.
+In an era in which everything is getting either a hard or a soft reboot, from Total Recall to Spider-Man (twice), it's a wonder Star Wars has remained untouched.
 Let's face it.
-Knowing Disney, currently on a run to reboot all its animated classics into live movies -- it's only a matter of time.
+Knowing Disney -- currently on a run to reboot all its animated classics into live movies -- it's only a matter of time.
 So let's fast-forward through the hand-wringing and outcry over messing with cinematic history and admit to ourselves that a reboot may actually be an opportunity to make some fixes.

 The Star Wars universe spans an amazing collection of shows, novels, video games and more, but the films aren't perfect.
 Even The Rise of Skywalker comes off as predictable despite the fact that, according to CNET reviewer Richard Trenholm, it's entertaining and contains plenty of fun nods to the earlier movies.
 Having seen it, I'd agree that it's a blast, if a bit safe and unsurprising.
 And while the nine movies fit together, there isn't the consciously planned feel of something like the Marvel Cinematic Universe.
 Most of the Star Wars films, especially the latest three, feel cobbled together one at a time, offering direction and tone that's whiplashed between one film and the next.